 No one ever taught me study skills.
 It was just expected that all students knew how to study and learn.
 I still often find that it doesn’t occur to many IEP teams to create study skills IEP goals, only study skills accommodations.

-A young man strategically practicing his study skills at a desk with a laptop, determined to achieve his IEP goal.
+A young man strategically practicing his study skills at a desk with a laptop, determined to achieve his iep goal.

 • Save